Wag-Jack/CIS-450-P3/README.md

 You should have a sample output similar to what is shown below.

 ### Sample Output
-For running boundedBuffer.exe with 10 iterations and a buffer size of 5, we get:
+For running boundedBuffer.exe with 10 iterations and a buffer size of 5, one possible output we get is:
 ```
 the total is 18
 the total is 48